mukuljainx/driveAnalytics/README.md

 - Trips [ with label, userid, tripid]
 - Individual trips [ all details - speed, load, lat long per second]
 - car [car details]

+## How it works (tentative)

+- Driver logs into the device, selects his car
+- Starts the car
+- A request is sent to server as soon as car starts to fetch a trip ID and driver ID
+- Trip Session starts